 I went through a protracted bout of suicidal depression back in the 1990s.
 It lasted so long that I despaired of ever emerging again.
 It got to the point where I forgot what it was like to enjoy life experiences.
 My few remaining pleasures ― food, television and a few other things — had completely lost their flavor.
 I lived in a social and emotional vacuum and struggled to find energy for the most basic functions.

 In the midst of all this, a close friend sat me down and implored me to pray to God.
 The only problem was that I had given up on God, too.
 I had blown off my Christian responsibilities and sought comfort in things I knew God disapproved of.
 In other words, I was sinning.
 How could I now ask him for help?
-It seemed like asking to borrow money from a person I had just stolen from.

-My friend told me she had been praying a lot for me and had asked God to let me know that he loved me.
+My friend told me she had been praying a lot for me and asked God to let me know that he loved me.
 She said God answered her, “I have.
 He’s not listening.”
 It was true.
 I was in a state of complete paralysis.
 The only reason I was talking about it at all was because my friend had asked me to.

 “My fight is completely gone,” I told her.

 “I think God can help you with that,” she answered.